 It is important that you stay with your child/ren until the bus picks them up in the morning and be prepared to meet them when they arrive home each day.
 Please be on the side of the road that they alight.
 Teach your child bus safety rules.
 Bus Monitors are appointed to assist our bus children.
-After school, bus children assemble on the asphalt in their bus lines, and the roll is checked by the Bus Monitors.
-On wet days children assemble in the hall.
+After school, bus children assemble in the hall in their bus lines, and the roll is checked by the Bus Monitors.
 Senior pupils help the little ones to the bus depot and see them safely onto the buses.
 Two duty teachers oversee this responsibility.

-The Methven Bus Group is responsible for all issues involved in your child’s journey by bus, so please phone Sally-Ann Kircher (Bus Controller) at 302 9375 or 027 235 0337 if you have a concern to discuss.
-The Group use a facebook to communicate with parents/caregivers regarding bus delays so we recommend you connect with their page: https://www.facebook.com/methvenareabusgroup/.
+The Methven Area Bus Group is responsible for all issues involved in your child’s journey by bus, so please phone their Bus Administrator on 027 243 0464 or email if you have a concern to discuss.
+The Group use a Facebook to communicate with parents/caregivers regarding bus delays so we recommend you connect with their page: https://www.facebook.com/methvenareabusgroup/.